Act of Seclusion: Background

-Seclusion is defined as the state of being private and away from other people.
 The First Stadtholderless Period had been heralded in January 1651 by States Party Regenten, among whom the republican-minded brothers Cornelis and Andries de Graeff and their cousins Andries and Cornelis Bicker, during the Grote Vergadering (Great Assembly) in The Hague, a meeting of representatives of the States of each of the United Provinces.
 This meeting was convened after the death of stadtholder William II on November 6, 1650, when the States of Holland decided to leave the office of Stadtholder vacant in their province.

 The First Anglo-Dutch War had been a disaster for the Dutch.
 The subsequent Treaty of Westminster which ended the war meant that the Dutch were forced to give a number of concessions to England.
 In addition, Johan de Witt, Grand Pensionary of Holland, and Oliver Cromwell ensured that the Orangist regent faction would be much weakened.
-This strengthened De Witt's party, while English Republicans no longer needed to fear that William III (four years of age at the time) could become a strong Dutch leader who could bring the Stuarts to whom he was closely related through his mother Mary, Princess Royal and Princess of Orange, back on the English throne.
+This strengthened De Witt's party, while English Republicans no longer needed to fear that William III (four years of age at the time) could become a strong Dutch leader who could bring the Stuarts, to whom he was closely related through his mother Mary, Princess Royal and Princess of Orange, back on the English throne.